andresriancho/aws-backup/README.md

 ## Backup plan customization

-Review the `backup.tf` file and customize the `aws_backup_plan` resources to match your company policies.
-This is a resource definition from the latest
+Review the `backup-plan.tf` file and customize the `aws_backup_plan` resources to match your company policies.
+This is an example resource definition:
-implementation:

 ```
 resource "aws_backup_plan" "daily_two_weeks" {